 Usually, passive aggressive behaviour in the workplace is a defence mechanism, designed to convince you to leave a person alone.
 If you give up after trying a few times, then the passive-aggressor has “won”.
 If you really need their help, then it pays to be persistent.

 Start with email, then try phone calls and in-person conversations.
-Eventually it will become obvious that you are not going away, and it might even be easier for the other person to help you than try to avoid you.
+Eventually it will become obvious that you are not going away.
+It might even be easier for the other person to help you than try to avoid you.
 An important addition to this advice is that you should be friendly.
 Try not to show that you’re annoyed – remember why they might be acting this way, as described above.
-If the other person continues to refuse to help a friendly, reasonable person, then they will soon appear to be obstructive – a position which will leave them at risk of being criticised or reprimanded for their behaviour.
+If the other person continues to refuse to help a friendly, reasonable person, then they will soon appear to be obstructive.
+A position which will leave them at risk of being criticised or reprimanded for their behaviour.

-In this article we’ve seen some of the manifestations of passive aggressive behaviour in the workplace, some possible causes and some ways to deal with it.
-It can be uncomfortable and annoying to deal with passive aggressive behaviour in the workplace , but it is usually temporary and can be cured with persistent, positive action.
-Part of being a great communicator is dealing with passive-aggression, and as a new leader, I’m sure you’ll come across it at some point!
+In this article we’ve seen some examples of passive aggressive behaviour in the workplace, some possible causes and solutions.
+It can be uncomfortable and annoying to deal with passive aggressive behaviour in the workplace.
+However, it is usually temporary and can be cured with persistent, positive action.
+Part of being a great communicator is dealing with passive-aggression.
+As a leader, I’m sure you’ll come across it at some point!